 I’m all about simple recipes that I know will be loved when I serve them.
 When they are routinely requested for supper, I know I’ve done something right.
 And this recipe falls into that category.

 After it has cooked, remove your roast beef with tongs into a serving dish.
 I then like to just use two forks to break the meat that hasn’t already fallen apart into pieces.
+It is so tender, it practically falls part!
 Then, I spoon some of the gravy over the meat and serve.

 But, be sure to pour the remaining gravy into an airtight container and place in your refrigerator to use for another meal – like these Balsamic French Dip Sandwiches!